Text image asking 'What are your triggers?' followed by examples of stressful situations that can lead to using alcohol as a coping mechanism

 This can be one of the hardest parts of getting sober.
 You might have to separate between old friends who still use, go to different establishments, and more.

 The changes you make have to be specific to your situation.
-It’s not good to be entirely separate from your old life, to acknowledge what could cause issues and make changes accordingly.
+It’s not good to be entirely separate from your old life.
+Acknowledge what could cause issues and make changes accordingly.

 1. Get Help When You’re Slipping